Generic Name: levalbuterol (LEV-al-BUE-ter-ol)

 - Levalbuterol solution may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use levalbuterol solution with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Levalbuterol solution may sometimes cause severe breathing problems right after you use a dose.
+This may be life-threatening.
 If this happens, seek medical care at once.

 - If your usual dose does not work well, your symptoms become worse, or you need to use it more often than normal, contact your doctor at once.
 Your asthma could be getting worse, and your doctor may need to change your dose or medicine.